 This course addresses assessment and evaluation of learning tools in instructional design and technology.
 It looks at how best to integrate, design, and administer learning tools within the classroom no matter the learning environment.
 Students will research about multimedia learning tools and identify solutions to address performance gaps within educational settings.

-Learning environments that utilize educational technology such as online learning and computer-based instruction are naturally afforded the opportunity to utilize numerous forms of multimedia such as text, graphics, sound, video and virtual reality.
-Educators must be knowledgeable of not only the variety of multimedia tools available, but of the pedagogical implications of the implementation of those tools as well as how to correctly assess their use.
+Learning environments that utilize educational technology such as online learning and computer-based instruction are naturally afforded the opportunity to utilize numerous forms of multimedia such as text, graphics, sound, video, and virtual reality.
+Educators must be knowledgeable of not only the variety of multimedia tools available, but of the pedagogical and andragogical implications in the implementation and assessment of those tools.

 Textbook readings and lecture presentations/notes

 After reading the Course Syllabus and Candidate Expectations, the candidate will complete the related checklist found in the Course Overview.